Policies and Frequently Asked Questions

 I have a disabilities accommodation from Harvard.
 Does that transfer automatically to the Summer School?

 You do need to register separately with the Summer School’s Office of Disabilities Services.
-Please see Students with Disabilities for information on disabilities accommodations in Summer Study Abroad programs.
+Please see Students in Need of Accommodations for information on disabilities accommodations in Summer Study Abroad programs.

 Can my spouse or family member attend and live with me?